The Great Backyard Bird Count - February 16 - 19th, 2019

 United States/Washington/Port Gamble

-Kitsap Audubon ChristMas Bird count Info
+Kitsap Audubon ChristMas Bird count Info for 2019

-This will be the 119th annual Audubon Christmas Bird Count., with some 2,500 count circles involving close to 70,000 volunteers.
+This was the 119th annual Audubon Christmas Bird Count., with some 2,500 count circles involving close to 70,000 volunteers.
 Kitsap Audubon has been conducting annual CBCs for 45 years.
 Last December, we had more than a hundred volunteers counting birds in 15 field teams.
 The data is used by wildlife scientists to monitor trends and gauge the effects of climate change on shrinking winter ranges